camunda-community-hub/bpmn-driven-testing/README.md

 ```

 Calling `createExecutor()` on the test rule, provides a fluent API,
-which is used to specify variables, business key and/or [mocks](https://docs.camunda.org/manual/7.15/user-guide/testing/#resolving-beans-without-spring-cdi) that are considered during test case execution.
+which is used to specify variables, business key and/or [beans](https://docs.camunda.org/manual/7.15/user-guide/testing/#resolving-beans-without-spring-cdi) that are considered during test case execution.
 After the specification, `execute()` is called to create a new process instance and exeute the test case.

 Moreover the default behavior of wait states and call activities can be adjusted using fluent APIs.
-For each applicable flow node a "handle" method is generated - for example: `handleCheckAvailabilityUserTask()`.
+For each applicable flow node a "handle*" method is generated - for example: `handleCheckAvailabilityUserTask()`.

 ```java
 import org.junit.Rule;